karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/PermissionGroupApi/getPermissionGroupById.md

-PermissionGroupApi::getPermissionGroupById — Returns the permissionGroup row identified by the given id.
+PermissionGroupApi::getPermissionGroupById — Returns the permission group row identified by the given id.